piclas-framework/piclas/docs/documentation/developerguide/bestpractices.md

       ! nonsense.
       CALL BARRIER_AND_SYNC(NodeVolume_Shared_Win, MPI_COMM_SHARED)

-- When all processes on a node write to their separate region in the shared memory array, e.g., designated elements IDs which are assigned to a single process only
+- When all processes on a node write exclusively to their separate region in the shared memory array, using designated elements IDs which are assigned to a single process only

       !
 Get offset